July 2026 - July 2028

 Purpose

-The University of Iowa Hospitals & Clinics Administrative Fellowship provides a foundational, project-based, post-graduate experience for aspiring health care administrators in academic medicine.
-The fellow will work under the supervision of the Administrative Chief of Staff of UI Hospitals & Clinics, at the direction of the CEO of UI Hospitals & Clinics, and will have broad involvement, interaction, and exposure to the corporate operations of this nationally ranked teaching hospital and health sciences campus.
-The position offers a complete perspective of the organization, including its relationship with the UI Carver College of Medicine, UI Physicians, and the health care market.
+The University of Iowa Health Care Administrative Fellowship provides a foundational, project-based, post-graduate experience for aspiring health care administrators in academic medicine.
+Fellows will have broad involvement, interaction, and exposure to the corporate operations of this nationally ranked teaching hospital and health sciences campus.

 Application Process and Timeline